 There are more reasons why you should not dropship from AliExpress.
 You can read about them in my blog post:

 Please do not make my mistake and make sure to have a good relationship with your dropship supplier.
-At least, always ASK FOR A SAMPLE from the supplier on AliExpress or Alibaba BEFORE you send anything to your customers.
+Always, at least, ASK FOR A SAMPLE from the supplier on AliExpress or Alibaba BEFORE you send anything to your customers.
 I was too eager to get hold of a very popular toy to sell before the Holidays.
 I did not have time to wait on a sample, and oh Gosh…I was in for a disaster.

 Whether you have got a warehouse full of products somewhere or are using Amazon FBA, make sure you have got enough inventory to launch.
 This is a balance that can be tricky when using Amazon FBA because you do not want to get hit with extra charges if your inventory does not sell out fast enough.